HaoZeke/artn-plugin/docs/sections/API_usage.rst

 How does it work?
 -----------------

-When an instance of the API is created, it creates an instance of the ``artn_data`` module.
-This module stores the input and output data which can get communicated through the API.
+When an instance of the API is created, it creates an instance of the ``t_artn_data`` type.
+This type stores the input and output data which can get communicated through the API.
 The passing of data from the opened module, into pARTn used by the E/F engine, can happen in two ways:
  a) through the opened shared library ``libartn.so``;
  b) via writing/reading certain files.

 The point a) can only happen if the E/F engine opens an instance of the ``libartn.so``, this is the case with the LAMMPS command ``plugin load /path-to-file/libpartn-lmp.so``.
-In this case, the module ``artn_data`` which is opened and written by the API, is readily available with proper data for LAMMPS.
-Likewise, during the LAMMPS run, data is written into ``artn_data`` module, which is readily available to the API for extraction.
+In this case, the type ``t_artn_data`` which is opened and written by the API, is readily available with proper data for LAMMPS.
+Likewise, during the LAMMPS run, data is written into ``t_artn_data`` type, which is readily available to the API for extraction.

 The point b) exists for cases when the E/F engine cannot be launched in library mode, but instead through a separate process.
-In that case, the ``artn_data`` instance created and modified by the API must be serialized before launching the engine.
-After the engine finishes, the generated data also needs to be read back into ``artn_data``.
+In that case, the ``t_artn_data`` instance created and modified by the API must be serialized before launching the engine.
+After the engine finishes, the generated data also needs to be read back into ``t_artn_data``.

 Setting the input parameters